Internet Safe Buying TipsTIPS FOR BUYING A SADDLE SAFELY ON THE INTERNET AND AVOIDING SCAMS

 - Avoid eBay listings where the seller uses the eBay listing as bait to try to get you to do an outright sale at a suspiciously low price outside of eBay.

-- I don't recommend buying on eBay from sellers who will not accept Paypal.
-Some such sellers will say that the Paypal fees are too expensive (this is a legitimate point- it does cost us sellers about 3%, which can be around $70 to $100 or so, of the purchase price to take your payment on a saddle via Paypal or a credit card as opposed to a check or money order, but most of us chalk this up to part of the cost of doing business).
-Unfortunately a lot of the fraudulent saddle ads on eBay are the ones that try to avoid traceable payment methods like Paypal.
-Personally, I don't think it's worth the risk to buy on eBay via payment outside of Paypal/credit card.
+- I don't recommend buying on eBay from sellers who will not accept Paypal "goods and services" option (see note earlier in this article about Paypal).
+Some such sellers will say that the Paypal goods and services fees are too expensive (this is a legitimate point- it does cost us sellers about 3%, which can be around $70 to $100 or so, of the purchase price to take your payment on a saddle via Paypal or a credit card as opposed to a check or money order, but most of us chalk this up to part of the cost of doing business).
+Unfortunately a lot of the fraudulent saddle ads on eBay are the ones that try to avoid traceable payment methods like Paypal "goods and services" option.
+Personally, I don't think it's worth the risk to buy on eBay via payment outside of Paypal "goods and services" option/credit card.
 If you decide to proceed anyway where the buyer insists on a check or money order as the only form of acceptable payment, consider paying them with a check from your credit card company.
 (That way if they turn out to be a scam, you can tell your credit card company, and they will typically allow you to dispute the charge if merchandise was paid for but never received.)

 - Ebay has increasingly become a popular place to shop for saddles.
 Because it's become so popular, the winning bid prices there are quite close to market value (sometimes even exceeding market prices in auction frenzy).
 Therefore, make a mental note to yourself that it would be highly unusual to come across a screaming deal even on eBay.
 A good deal is possible, but a screaming deal is unlikely.
 (Low starting bids are not a cause for concern, but low "buy it now" prices are a cause for concern.)
 Thus, please, please, please remember not to toss out the advice that "if it looks too good to be true, it probably is" even on eBay.
 I have often see the same fraudulent listing pop up every few weeks or so on eBay, attempting to lure people in with a deal-of-the-century price on a very popular top brand saddle.
 The ad is usually reported to eBay and removed within a few days, but in the meantime it is likely that someone may get scammed in the time in between the listing being reported and the listing being removed.